 </div>

 At first glance, there's no significant difference between buffered and unbuffered code.
-On the one hand yes, both methods allow you to add JavaScript logic to existing code, but there's a key difference, buffered code must first get the result, and only then will it be output.
-Unbuffered code can be executed at any convenient time or not be executed at all.
+On the one hand, both methods allow you to add JavaScript logic to existing code, but there is a difference.
+Buffered code must first get the result, and only then will it be output.
+We can execute unbuffered code at any convenient time or not execute it at all.

 Using the knowledge you've gained from the Programming fundamentals course, create a variable with a counter and, using a loop, increment it by two.
 Output the results as a list.
 Choose the number of iterations yourself.
 Determine where the buffered and unbuffered code will be.